Lennar Corp (LEN)'s Winning Formula: Financial Metrics and Compe

 Lennar Corp (LEN, Financial) has recently been in the spotlight, drawing interest from investors and financial analysts due to its robust financial stance.
-With shares currently priced at $166.23, Lennar Corp has witnessed a daily gain of 1.58%, marked against a three-month change of 12.57%.
+With shares currently priced at $166.03, Lennar Corp has witnessed a daily loss of 0.33%, marked against a three-month change of 13.24%.
 A thorough analysis, underlined by the GF Score, suggests that Lennar Corp is well-positioned for substantial growth in the near future.

 What Is the GF Score?